aiglebleu/aieura/README.md

          that will decline adding the prompted word to AiEura's dictionary.

 Version Information:
+   - 1.0.2
+       + Now with database merging script
    - 1.0.1_b
        + Added easy exit
    - 1.0.1